Mario Soto (baseball): Controversy

 On May 27, 1984, against the Chicago Cubs at Wrigley Field, third baseman Ron Cey hit what was originally ruled a home run down the left field line.
 Believing the ball had gone foul, Soto and Reds manager Vern Rapp disputed the call, and during the argument, Soto shoved third-base umpire Steve Rippley, who had made the call.
 After conferring, the umpires changed their decision and ruled it a foul ball, drawing a protest from the Cubs.
 However, for shoving Rippley, Soto was ejected, prompting him to charge the field.
 Cubs coach Don Zimmer stepped in front of Rippley to prevent Soto from attacking the umpire, only to himself be tackled by Soto and (inadvertently) catcher Brad Gulden, which triggered a 10-minute brawl.
 Four days later, National League president Chub Feeney suspended Mario Soto for five games.

 In the second incident, on June 16, the Reds were playing the Atlanta Braves in Atlanta.
 Braves player Claudell Washington homered in the first inning off Soto.
 During Washington's second at-bat, Soto threw near Washington's chin and sent him to the ground, but Washington only stared at Soto.
 On Soto's first pitch of Washington's third at bat, Washington swung and let go of his bat in the direction of first base and walked toward the mound.
 Umpire Lanny Harris attempted to intervene, but Washington threw Harris to the ground as he lunged toward Soto.
 Soto punched Washington with the baseball in his hand, and both benches cleared.
 Reds catcher Dann Bilardello wrestled Washington to the ground and Soto threw the ball at Washington, but he struck Braves coach Joe Pignatano's shin instead.
 Soto was suspended five games and $5,000, and Washington received a three-game suspension and a $1,000 fine.

-Later Years
+Later years

 In 2001, Soto was inducted into the Cincinnati Reds Hall of Fame and Museum.
 He has also worked with the team as a pitching coach, helping several Reds pitchers develop a change-up.
-He currently works in the Reds' front office.
+As of 2024, Soto was working for the Reds' front office in Player Development.
 Soto is credited as the person who taught Edinson Vólquez and Johnny Cueto their change-ups, which have been go-to strikeout pitches in their careers.